Skip to Content

 Using Packing Cubes

-Although there were four of us, and we had four bags (two carry-on bags and two checked bags), we spread out all of our belongings among the bags.
+Although there were four of us, and we had four bags (two carry-on bags and two checked bags), we spread all of our belongings among the bags.
 That way, if we lost just one or two bags, we would all still have some things in the remaining suitcases.

 Packing Toiletries